bonehurt/WoW-Style-Nametags/README.md

 # WoW-Style Nametags

 Displays floating nametags above NPCs and players in a style inspired by World of Warcraft.
-Each entity type can be made visible or hidden and is colour-coded to make it immediately clear whether an NPC is aggressive, passive, friendly, or neutral - no right-clicking required.
+Each entity type can be made visible or hidden and is colour-coded to make it immediately clear whether an NPC is aggressive, passive, friendly, or neutral, never right click EVER again (slight exaggeration).

 ## Features